CCJ16/registration/README.md

 # Registration application for CCJ16
 [![Build Status](https://travis-ci.org/CCJ16/registration.svg?branch=master)](https://travis-ci.org/CCJ16/registration)

 This project contains the entire registration system for CCJ16.
-The site itself is now live at https://registration.cubjamboree.ca for pre-registration.
 This project can be used for other registration systems if wanted.

 ## Requirements